 You don’t have to go cold turkey on social media to escape the culture of comparing it fosters.
 Sure, it can make you happy to quit it, but deleting your profile can also deepen the feelings of social isolation.
 I’ve personally run the gamut of social media personas: one month I was the divine creator of my perfect life and the next the brooding, isolated black sheep.
 Stay steady and sane by following these 3 tips:

-Don’t Read into Things: There’s no better way to achieve inner peace than to learn to take comments at face value.
-Especially on social media.
-Nuance, tone, and body language all gets lost in translation when typed in the permanent ink of the internet.
-Also learn to forget the metrics on your accounts: your number of friends, of likes, or retweets.
+- Don’t Read into Things: There’s no better way to achieve inner peace than to learn to take comments at face value, especially on social media.
+Nuance, tone, and body language all get lost in translation when typed in the permanent ink of the internet.
+Also, learn to forget the metrics on your accounts: your number of friends, of likes, or retweets.
 You can’t tell the difference between someone who didn’t “like” your post or who just didn’t see it!

-Check your Negative Emotions at the Screen: Negative emotions color our interpretation of the world.
-Now that you know what you’re in for when you log in, don’t make things worse!
-You can take a couple of days away from your account, or you can take the challenge to be completely objective when your look at your newsfeed.
+- Check your Negative Emotions on the Screen: Negative emotions color our interpretation of the world.
+Now that you know what you’re in for when you log in don’t make things worse!
+You can take a couple of days away from your account, or you can take the challenge to be completely objective when you look at your newsfeed.
 Just like happiness, the choice is your own.